tektecher/TekTech-IDE__/TekTech/README.md

-# microBlock IDE
+# TekTech IDE

 Program a microcontroller with Block &amp; MicroPython.
-Support KidBright32 family, OpenKB, IPST-WiFi and TTGO T-Display

 <img src="https://i.ibb.co/R3BypWc/micro-Block-IDE-V2-2-0.png" alt="microBlock IDE V2.2.0" border="0">

 ## Features

  * Programming with Block and MicroPython code
- * Auto check and Upload MicroPython when it not available
+ * Auto check and Upload MicroPython when its available
- * Add future with install Extension
+ * Add features with install Extension
  * Share code by one click
- * Have two type 1) use online without install and 2) use offline with more future
+ * Use offline
  * see every data from your board on Dashboard !
- * Vary REAL Simulator

 ## Backend Technology